-Commercial API Supply Agreement with Agilent Technologies, Inc.
+Fovista Commercial API Supply Agreement with Agilent Technologies, Inc.

 In September 2015, we entered into a Commercial Manufacturing and Supply Agreement with Agilent, pursuant to which Agilent has agreed to manufacture and supply to us, and we have agreed to purchase from Agilent, a specified percentage of our commercial requirements in all jurisdictions of Fovista API.
 The commercial supply agreement has an initial term that runs for seven years from the date of our first commercial sale of Fovista, and which is subject to one two-year automatic renewal period, absent termination by either party in accordance with the terms of the commercial supply agreement.
 The commercial supply agreement provides for pricing for Fovista API structured on a tiered basis, with the price reduced as the volume of Fovista API ordered increases.
 We may cancel any purchase order under the commercial supply agreement at any time, subject to the payment of specified cancellation fees.
-We may terminate the commercial supply agreement at any time, subject to the payment of specified cancellation fees.
-We may terminate the commercial supply agreement in the event that we cannot commercialize Fovista due to regulatory or other medical, scientific or legal reasons.
+We may terminate the commercial supply agreement with no financial penalty in the event that we cannot commercialize Fovista due to regulatory or other medical, scientific or legal reasons.
 Agilent may terminate the commercial supply agreement in the event that we do not, over a specified period, purchase and take delivery from Agilent of a specified minimum quantity of Fovista API.
 Each party also has the right to terminate the commercial supply agreement for other customary reasons such as material breach and bankruptcy.
 The commercial supply agreement contains provisions relating to compliance by Agilent with current Good Manufacturing Practices, cooperation by Agilent in connection with marketing applications for Fovista, indemnification, confidentiality, dispute resolution and other customary matters for an agreement of this kind.